Are you looking to download private Vimeo videos?

 “https://vod-progressive.akamaized.net/exp=1604825182~acl=%2Fvimeo-prod-skyfire-std-us%2F01%2F1156%2F17%2F430781346%2F1872225377.mp4”

-Highlight the .MP4 URL, copy it, then proceed to the next step.
+Highlight the .MP4 URL, copy it, and then proceed to the next step.

 Step #6: Right-click on the video and save it

-Paste the .MP4 link that you’ve copied in the previous step, right-click on the video, and save it as a .MP4 file.
+Paste the .MP4 link that you’ve copied in the previous step into an incognito Chrome browser, right-click on the video, and save it as a .MP4 file.

-Lastly, paste the .MP4 URL that you’ve just copied into your browser.
+Lastly, paste the .MP4 URL that you’ve just copied into an incognito Chrome browser.

 After you’ve done so, the video will appear in the quality that you’ve selected.